NazrinUFO/VrcLovenseConnect/README.md

 VRCLovenseConnect is a .NET implementation of the Lovense Connect API and Buttplug.io to synchronize **any connected toy** with a VRChat avatar through OSC messages.

 ## What does it do exactly?
 With the power of **OSC** and **Avatar Dynamics**, your avatar sends values between 0.0 and 1.0 to this program through UDP.
-This value is converted and transferred to either a Buttplug.io compatible toy through Bluetooth, or to a phone with the Lovense Connect app within the same network through HTTP, which will transfer commands to the Lovense toy.
+This value is converted and transferred to either a Buttplug.io compatible toy through Bluetooth, or to a phone with the Lovense Connect app within the same network through HTTP, which will transfer commands to each connected toys.

 It has been tested to be **accurate**, **lightweight** and **fast**.
-OSC is so fast indeed that I had to set a limit of processed messages to have less delay lol.
+OSC is so fast indeed that I had to set a limit of processed messages to have less delay.

 ## Requirements
-- Lovense Connect for Android or iOS (also works on PC but requires the Lovense Bluetooth dongle).
+- A bluetooth dongle connected to your PC OR Lovense Connect for Android or iOS (the PC version requires a specific Lovense Bluetooth dongle).
 - At least 8/128 of free memory in your Avatar Expression Parameters, or 1/128 if not using Proximity mode (should not be the case when Avatar Dynamics goes live).

 # Toy Setup
 There are currently two protocols available for VRCLovenseConnect: "Lovense" and "Buttplug".

+When your toys are connected, simply launch the program after VRChat is open.

-## Buttplug.io (NEW!)
+## Buttplug.io
-Simply connect your toy to your PC through a cable or Bluetooth.
+Simply connect your toys to your PC through a cable or Bluetooth.
 Lovense toys should work with basic features in this protocol too.

 You can test the connectivity of your toys with Intiface Desktop.